LaTroy Hawkins: Coaching career

-On November 7, 2025, the Minnesota Twins hired Hawkins to serve as the team's bullpen coach under new head coach Derek Shelton.
+On November 7, 2025, the Minnesota Twins hired Hawkins to serve as the team's bullpen coach under new manager Derek Shelton.

 Pitching style

-In a 1995 scouting report for the Chicago White Sox, Ed Pebley wrote that Hawkins had just an average fastball which travelled only 88 mph–91 mph.
+In a 1995 scouting report for the Chicago White Sox, Ed Pebley wrote that Hawkins had just an average fastball which traveled only 88 mph–91 mph.
 He also threw a curveball, a slider, and a changeup, all of which travelled in the 70 mph range.
 However, his fastball velocity improved, averaging around 95 mph later in the decade.
 Eventual Hall of Famer Ken Griffey Jr. was so impressed with the pitch, he asked to see Hawkins once when the Seattle Mariners were playing the Twins at the Metrodome.
 Griffey asked Hawkins why, with a fastball as good as the one he had, he would ever bother throwing a slow changeup.
 "I learned a lot by him telling me that,” Hawkins said.
 “I used it to my advantage after that, that’s for sure.”
 Later in his career, he relied more on the slider and a split-finger fastball.